1. What is the Belmont Report?

 1. What is the Institutional Review Board (IRB)?

 The IRB is the Texas A&M International University committee that reviews and approves protocols for the use of human subjects in research.
 Federal regulations require that the IRB have at least five members representing a variety of backgrounds, training and experience, at least one member must have no formal or family connection with the University and be invited to serves as a representative of the community to the Board.
-The President/ Provost appoint the University’s Board members.
+The Provost appoints the University’s Board members.

 2. What are the IRB’s responsibilities?